Half-pipe skiing: Origins of the snow half-pipe

 In the early days of snowboarding, ski resorts were very reluctant to allow snowboarders on the mountain.
 Two Lake Tahoe locals, Bob Klein and Mark Anolik, were hiking around Tahoe City in 1979, looking for places to practice snowboarding as all resorts in the area still didn't allow snowboarding.
 They found land owned by the Tahoe-Truckee Sanitation Company and started using its natural half-pipe.
 News of the half-pipe quickly spread throughout the Lake Tahoe community and the spot became a popular destination for snowboard and enthusiasts.
 It was known in the area as the Tahoe City Pipe.
 The spot also became popular for skateboarders.

 Four years after the discovery of the world's first half-pipe, Tom Sims organized the first World Championships at Soda Springs, California where the first man-made half-pipe was constructed.
 The first half-pipe championships experienced difficulties constructing a perfect half-pipe, as it had never been done before.
-Eventually, Sims moved it towards the bottom of the resort to make it less steep and more ride able for snowboarders controlling their speed.
+Eventually, Sims moved it toward the bottom of the resort to make it less steep and more rideable for snowboarders controlling their speed.
 In 1986, the World Championship moved to Breckenridge, Colorado.
 Again, they were met with trouble constructing the half-pipe, as the employees in Breckenridge had never constructed and few had ever seen a half-pipe.
 After the competition the half-pipe remained for use, becoming the first permanent pipe at a resort and began spreading the awareness of half-pipes.
 By 1988, half-pipes had become media magnets.
-From all over the world, magazines, television shows, and newspapers wanted to do stories on the perceived, insane snowboarders riding the half-pipe.
+From all over the world, magazines, television shows, and newspapers wanted to do stories on snowboarders riding the half-pipe.

 In 1991, Doug Waugh, a machinery mechanic came out with a machine, the Pipe Dragon, that could groom the slopes on a curve and was instrumental in making half-pipes constructible.
 The Pipe Dragon was used at all major resorts across Colorado and the West Coast and led to the mainstream culture of half-pipes.
-Now most every major ski resort in the nation and the world has a half-pipe at some part of the season, if not for the entire season.
+Now most major ski resorts in the nation and the world have a half-pipe at some part of the season, if not for the entire season.
 Many of these resorts also hold local competitions on these half-pipes.
-Though the half-pipe was mainly seen as a snowboarding activity it grew more popular amongst skiers as the X Games became more popular in the 2000´s.
+Though the half-pipe was mainly seen as a snowboarding activity it grew more popular among skiers as the X Games became more popular in the 2000s.
 In 2014, at the Winter Olympics in Sochi, Russia, the skiing half-pipe competition debuted.